alexcolburn/neural_relighting/README.md

 This work is inspired by Ren et al. [Image Based Relighting Using Neural Networks](https://www.microsoft.com/en-us/research/video/image-based-relighting-using-neural-networks-2/).
 We (by we I mean [Yue Liu](https://github.com/yueAUW/neural-daylighting)) implemented a version of their system as a baseline.
 Their hierarchical divide and conquer method of breaking the learning problem down into small digestible chunks, the ensemble reconstruction model, and the distributed learning framework was a challenge to reproduce when you don't have a computer cluster for training.
 They probably didn't have fast GPUs at the time, and the distributed network was probably the only way to train in a reasonable amount time.

 Xu et al. [Deep Image-Based Relighting from Optimal Sparse Samples](https://dl.acm.org/citation.cfm?doid=3197517.3201313) is a great approach taking the idea much further utilizing synthetic data.
+Unlike this single scene solution, this approach does not learn any global structure and non-local cast shadows.

 The main idea behind this work is that we can implement a deep network with approximately the same number of parameters as Ren et al., using a simpler structure, and train the model quickly (hours) on a single machine.
 Image prediction takes seconds to perform.
 Initially we tried the Ren et al approach on architectural images, and it did not work for a variety of reasons.
 [Computing Long-term Daylighting Simulations from High Dynamic Range Imagery Using Deep Neural Networks](https://www.ashrae.org/File%20Library/Conferences/Specialty%20Conferences/2018%20Building%20Performance%20Analysis%20Conference%20and%20SimBuild/Papers/C018.pdf) details some of the reasons and provides interesting solutions.